trueos/trueos-docs/trueos-handbook/pico.rst

 images to the client.
 For further information about this open-source project, please refer to the `VirtualGL website <virtualgl.org>`_

-VirtualGL also has a fully featured
+VirtualGL also has an extensive
 `user guide <http://www.virtualgl.org/Documentation/Documentation>`_ to help guide new users through the various features of this useful toolkit.